 Custody of the Family Pet

 Although pets are considered legal property, determining custody arrangements for family pets can become very emotional.
-This article discusses the services of a pet mediator, a person who specializes in this kind of dispute: Pet Custody Article.
+This article discusses some of the legal cases involving custody of a pet: Pet Custody Article.

 Mary Sargent Mediation • 20 Trafalgar Square • Suite 409 • Nashua NH 03060 • (603) 589-4000